Artooditu/TMT_CHOW_CB19-GATE-CONTROL-SYSTEM/README.md

+# First and formoest, shoutout to RPJacobs
+Who did the majority from which uppon I made modifications to make the codes more lean and readable, and focusing only on the solution to create a local control of the CB19 board and rip out TMT-Chow from the equasion.
+Original source https://github.com/RPJacobs

 # CB19-GATE-CONTROL-SYSTEM

 Removing my TMT CHOW remote gate control, because it connects to an external server (security risk).
-Intergrate RS323 via ESP32 with MQTT > Homebridge > Applehomekit
+Intergrate RS323 via ESP32 with MQTT > Homeassistant

 Step 1:
 Open the TMT module